 If you do not have a powerful blender , you can use a food processor and process until you get a fine powder.
 The resulting brownie will not be fudgy, but more cakey, with pistachio morsels.
 Fret not, it will still be delicious!

-Mix the eggs and baking soda into the cooled melted chocolate, then add in the pistachio butter.
+Mix the eggs and baking powder into the cooled melted chocolate, then add in the pistachio butter.

 Transfer this mixture to a buttered 8" square baking dish.

 Bake for 30 minutes or until a toothpick inserted into the center of the brownies comes out clean.

 Chop the remaining one cup of pistachios and sprinkle over the top of the brownies.